dotunlonge/HyperGuest/IMPROVEMENTS.md

 When this breaks in production, you'll have no idea why.
 Which messages are slow?
 Which workers are inefficient?
 What errors are happening?
 You're flying blind.

 I've been called at 2 AM to debug "slow processing" with zero logs or metrics.
 It's miserable.
 I'd add structured logging, processing time metrics, error tracking, and regular status reports.
-Future you will thank past you.

 ### No Graceful Shutdown